Expunging a Police Caution

 Once your caution is expunged your DBS certificate will no longer say that you received a police caution.

-If you do not have your caution expunged then a police caution will remain on a DBS certificate for 6 years for most offences.
-For some offences, such as ABH or child cruelty, a police caution will always show on a DBS certificate.
-If you require an enhanced DBS certificate the police also retain a discretion to disclose cautions even after 6 years.
+If you do not have your caution expunged then a police caution will remain on a DBS certificate for 6 years for most offences, and will be retained on the PNC until you reach 100 years of age.
+For some offences, such as ABH or child cruelty, an adult police caution will always show on a DBS certificate.
+If you require an enhanced DBS certificate the police also retain a discretion to disclose cautions (including youth cautions) even after 6 years.

 Expunging a police caution requires an application to the police.
 It is possible for you to submit this application yourself but an experienced lawyer will be able to help you avoid the pitfalls.